drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 before and after the walk, was significantly (*p*＜0.0001) higher when the barrier height increased.
 Increased barrier height caused significant (*p*\<0.0001) higher GDR.
-The barrier type (*p*\<0.01) and illumination conditions (*p*\<0.001) were significant on the MFC of both the leading and the lagging foot.
+The barrier type (*p*\<0.01) and illumination conditions (*p*\<0.001) had significant effects on the MFC of both the leading and the lagging foot.
 The color (*p*\<0.05) and height (*p*\<0.05) of the barrier also influenced the MFC of the lagging foot significantly.
 Step length of the leading foot when crossing the barrier was significantly affected by illumination condition (*p*\<0.001) and barrier type (*p*\<0.05).
-The results of the study are helpful in understanding the mechanism when moving over barriers on walkways.
-They provide meaningful information in reducing trip and fall accidents.
+The results of the study are helpful in understanding the mechanisms brought into play when moving over barriers on walkways.
+They provide meaningful information that will help in reducing trip and fall accidents.

 **Keywords**